Spec →

 Integration

-Official Node.js SDK or plain HTTP.
+Official Node.js (@envoys/sdk) and Python (pip install envoys) SDKs, or plain HTTP.
 The signing primitives work with any language.

 // npm install @envoys/sdk